 Several Permolat members have applied for, and succeeded in acquiring, grants from the ORC for

-projects in 2014 and 15.
-This has resulted in 2015 being our most productive and prolific year in terms of projects undertaken.
+projects in 2014 to 17.
+This has resulted in our most productive and prolific period of project work.

 In 2012 a Ruahine Users Group was added to the Remote Huts/ Permolat online platform.